visatlas/mmasia2021/content/blog/call-for-workshops/index.md

 ---
-title: Call for Workshops
+title: Call for Workshops (closed)
 date: "2021-05-22"
-description: We are soliciting proposals for workshops to be held in conjunction with the ACM Multimedia Asia 2021.
+description: This channel has been closed on 05 July, 2021.
 ---

 ## Call for Workshop Proposals